Anti-death penalty groups sue, say roadblocks impede speech

 Abraham Bonowitz, director of Death Penalty Action, one of the plaintiffs, said he has protested executions in a dozen states and has never seen such restrictions.
 He speculated that there may be discomfort about what he said was President Donald Trump’s push to restore executions to burnish a reputation as a law-and-order president.

-“Executions used to be in public because there was a belief that if people could see if t would scare them into behaving,” he said.
+“Executions used to be in public because there was a belief that if people could see it, it would scare them into behaving,” he said.
 “I think what is happening here is the people who are scared now are the ones carrying out the executions.
-They don’t they don’t want to be seen as tools of the Trump campaign.”
+Perhaps they don’t want to be seen as tools of the Trump campaign.”

 Those suing also include the Indiana Abolition Coalition and the Sisters of Providence of Saint Mary-of-the-Woods.